articleIcon-icon

 Give your employees ample time to review their plan options.
 You could send an announcement two months before and send weekly reminders up until the day.
 That way teams will know to set aside time in their schedule to review their benefits.

-Deel PEO’s self-service portal lets you take care of both tasks.
+Deel’s self-service portal lets you take care of both tasks.
 You can send notifications and messages via the platform to nudge employees.
-Our dashboard also has a dedicated Benefits tab where eligible employees can manage their benefits enrollment process, benefits selection, and life events.
+Our dashboard also has a dedicated benefits tab where eligible employees can manage their benefits enrollment process, health benefits programs, and life events.
 All HR and finance teams have to do is approve their decisions.

 Manage your US workforce with Deel